-This section is an overview of the E80 product's external design.
+This section is an overview of the E20 product's external design.

 Figure 1.2.
-Clavister E80 Connection Ports
+Clavister E20 Connection Ports

-The E80 features the following connection ports on the front panel:
+The E20 features the following connection ports on the front panel:

-- A mini-USB (type mini-B) port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI). - 6 x RJ45 Gigabit Ethernet interfaces with the logical cOS Core names G1, G2, G3, G4, G5, and G6.
+- A mini-USB (type mini-B) port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
+Connection to this port is discussed in Section 3.4, "Mini-USB Console Port Connection". - 2 x RJ45 Gigabit Ethernet interfaces with the logical cOS Core names G1 and G2. - 4 x RJ45 Gigabit Ethernet interfaces which are numbered 1 to 4.
+All 4 interfaces are connected together by a common switch fabric and share the single logical cOS Core interface name GS.
+This means that any security policy in the cOS Core rule sets that refers to the interface GS will apply to traffic on any of the 4 physical interfaces.